What is atrial fibrillation?

 both approaches may effectively block the abnormal electrical signals.

 Stroke and heart failure are the major complications of AFib.
 Blood can pool in the

 atria during AFib.
 This can cause a clot.
 This clot can travel to the brain and block

 a vessel there, causing a stroke.
 Blood-thinning medicines help reduce this risk.

 AFib also sometimes causes heart failure.
-Because the ventricles are beating so irregularly,
+Because the chambers of the heart are beating

-increase the risk of heart failure.
+from pumping enough blood to the body.
 Heart failure is treated with lifestyle changes,

 medicine, procedures, or surgery.
 Medicines that lower the heart rate will also help

 AFib is also linked to an increased risk for dementia and a shorter lifespan.

 What can I do to prevent atrial fibrillation?